Léo Quievreux

-Léo Quievreux (born 1971) is a French author and illustrator of comic books, and founder of publisher Éditions Gotoproductions.
-His moniker as a musician is Pik.
+Léo Quievreux (also known as Pik; born 1971) is a French author and illustrator of comic books, and founder of publisher Éditions Gotoproductions.

 Early life and education

 Quievreux was born in Mulhouse in the Alsace region of France, in 1971.
 He studied applied arts in at École Estienne and École Duperré in Paris, from 1990 to 1993.

 Career

 Quievreux was a key artist in the French alternative comic book scene of the 1990s, known as "la nouvelle bande dessinée", and founded and ran his own publication house, Gotoproduction, which he ran along with Jean Kristau and Anne-Fred Maurer from 1991 to 2000 or 2001, and which published over 60 books.